halayli/lthread/docs/socket.rst

     lthread version of connect(2) with additional timeout parameter.

-    :return: new fd > 0 on success, -1 on failure, -2 on timeout.
+    :return: new fd > 0 on success.
+    :return: -1 on failure.
+    :return: -2 on timeout.

 lthread_recv
 ------------